opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

    - `--device DEVICE`: Device to use, either `cpu` or `cuda`, falls back to `cpu` if GPU or CUDA is not found (default=`cuda`)
    - `--accelerate`: Acceleration flag that causes pose estimation that runs internally to run faster but with less accuracy

-3. In a new terminal you can view the annotated image stream by running `rosrun rqt_image_view rqt_image_view` and selecting the topic `/opendr/image_fall_annotated` or by running `rostopic echo /opendr/fallen`, where the node publishes bounding boxes of detected fallen poses.
+3. Default output topics:
+   - Output images: `/opendr/image_fallen_annotated`
+   - Detection messages: `/opendr/fallen`

+   For viewing the output, refer to the [notes above.](#notes)

 ### Face Detection ROS Node

-The face detection ROS node supports both the ResNet and MobileNet versions, of latter of which performs mask recognition as well.
+The face detection ROS node supports both the ResNet and MobileNet versions, the latter of which performs masked face detection as well.

 You can find the face detection ROS node python script [here](./scripts/face_detection_retinaface.py) to inspect the code and modify it as you wish to fit your needs.
 The node makes use of the toolkit's [face detection tool](../../../../src/opendr/perception/object_detection_2d/retinaface/retinaface_learner.py) whose documentation can be found [here](../../../../docs/reference/face-detection-2d-retinaface.md).

-Instructions for basic usage and visualization of results:
+#### Instructions for basic usage:

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).